 Assumption 2: Low code will replace coding

-- Expectation – With the promise of a WYSIWYG development environment and visual drag-and-drop application development, you expect that by using a low code platform it will replace manual coding.
+- Expectation – With the promise of a WYSIWYG development environment and visual drag-and-drop application development, you expect that by using a low code development platform it will replace manual coding.

 - Reality – Complex, enterprise grade applications usually have intricate business logic.
 Building a rich application often requires developers to go native and there is a certain degree of manual coding needed to give attention to details of the application.

 - What could be done to reduce the gap – Low code application is not about replacing manual coding it is about optimizing the time of developers.
-When adopting a low code platform, you need to maintain a balance between low code and high code.
+When adopting a low code development platform, you need to maintain a balance between low code and high code.
 In this way you can shorten the time frame of time-intensive tasks such as testing and allow developers to focus on other intricacies of application development.

 Assumption 3: The platform generates quality code and testing is not required

 - Expectation – You assume that as the code is auto-generated and not manual there would be a lesser chance of errors.
-You may also expect that the low code platform generates quality code and has built in security and testing features therefore applications built would function successfully.
+You may also expect that the enterprise low code platform generates quality code and has built in security and testing features therefore applications built would function successfully.

 - Reality – Some applications built using low code fail to perform, owing to several reasons, from coding or business logic errors, integration issues, to security threats.